mmb-carb/ESTA_Documentation/docs/SURROGATES.md

 ### CalVAD-Based On-Road Diurnal Temporal Surrogates

 The [CalVAD database](https://www.arb.ca.gov/research/apr/past/11-316.pdf) uses a variety of real-life traffic measurements to build a real picture of the traffic at the link-level across California.
-Because the CalTrans database uses real, measured traffic data, it is an extremly desirable ground-truth data set.
-But it does not include a lot of data about the vehicle types in traffic, as it is more expensive to collect that sort of data.
-Since the number of wheel axis were recorded for each measured vehicle, it was determined that heavy-heavy-duty vehicles (HHDV) could easily be subtracted from the data set, leaving a very representative sample for light-duty vehicles (LDV) and light-medium-duty vehiles (LMDV).
+Because the CalTrans database uses real, measured traffic data, it is an extremely desirable ground-truth data set.
+However, it does not include a lot of data about the vehicle types in traffic, as it is more expensive to collect that sort of data.
+Since the number of wheel axes were recorded for each measured vehicle, it was determined that heavy-heavy-duty vehicles (HHDV) could easily be subtracted from the data set, leaving a very representative sample for light-duty vehicles (LDV) and light-medium-duty vehicles (LMDV).

 Spatial surrogates were averaged from the entire 2012 data set, for six different representative days: